 CLASSIC SICILIAN PASTA DISHES

-Busiate alla TrapaneseCombining sun-ripened tomatoes, nutty almonds, garlic, chili flakes and herbs, the deliciously bright and fresh pesto is traditionally folded into busiate.
+Busiate alla TrapaneseCombining sun-ripened tomatoes, sweet Italian almonds, garlic, chili flakes and herbs, the deliciously bright and fresh pesto is traditionally folded into busiate.
 Bring out your mortar and pestle and enjoy a true Sicilian favorite tonight.

 Pasta alla Norma